Material Selection for CCS applications

 • Chloride concentration in formation water

-Key experimental findings underpinning this methodology have been published in international technical conferences such as AMPP and Eurocorr (e.g. C2026-00140)
+Key experimental findings have been published in international technical conferences such as AMPP and Eurocorr (e.g. C2026-00140 'Material Selection Investigation of Corrosion Resistant Alloys for CCS Applications')

 Material selection chart for CCS applications

-Material applicability is evaluated under representative formation water conditions, defined as:
+Material applicability is evaluated under 2 different formation water conditions, defined as:

 • Moderate salinity: 5 wt% NaCl (< 31,300 mg/L Cl⁻)